-Testing understanding So, when we hear the three terms of logistics, supply chain and distribution, we need to ensure we have a full understanding of what the originator means when they are using the word.
+Testing understanding So, when we hear the three terms of logistics, SC and distribution, we need to ensure we have a full understanding of what the originator means when they are using the word.

 This can be very important and prevent confusions; for example, “Fred Smith Logistics” is unlikely to have a clue about whether to outsource the manufacture of sub assemblies or whether these be manufactured internally.

-This would often be strategic supply chain decision, (but then again, some would say it is strategic logistics decision).
+This would often be strategic SC decision, (but then again, some would say it is strategic logistics decision).

-Logistics service providers are only just one part of a supply-chain cycle involving buying, making, moving and selling; Transport and Warehousing are only part of a wider supply chain process.
+Logistics service providers are only just one part of a SC cycle involving buying, making, moving and selling; Transport and Warehousing are only part of a wider supply chain process.